wrightaprilm/WorkshopTTU/01-python_controlf_flow.md

     + But first, think of a test for the input.
 What must be true of your input for your code to work?
     + And write a test that your output will eventually pass.
 What must be true of your output if you know you've done this right?

+##Challenge Excerise!

++ There is a cheatsheet called 'Code Speedups' on the schedule.
+Are there any places that you can see where you could utilize any of these tricks?
+If so, implement one!